showBOO/capture_webpage/README.md

-# Webページの一括キャプチャ
+# WebPages Capture

-- CSVにキャプチャしたいWebページを羅列し、自動ですべてをキャプチャ保存する。

-## CSVの記述方法

-- 1行1URLとする
+- List the web pages you want to capture in CSV, and automatically capture and save everything.

-## TODO
+## CSV description method

-- まだスクロールがある、ページ全体のキャプチャができてない
-- 日付事のフォルダを作りたい
+- 1 line 1 URL